OSGeo/gdal/gdal/doc/source/programs/gdal_rasterize.rst

 .. option:: -ot <type>

-    For the output bands to be of the indicated data type.
-Defaults to Float64
+    Force the output bands to be of the indicated data type.
+Defaults to ``Float64``

 .. option:: -q